Thomas Mertens (virologist): COVID-19 pandemic

 Mertens became an inaugural member of the Corona-Expertenrat (corona advisory panel) established by the Scholz cabinet in December 2021.

 In January 2022, Mertens said that he opposed a COVID-19 general vaccine mandate for all aged 18 and over, as this would "divide society".
 He also expressed doubt about whether such a measure would actually be effective, as even the threat of a fine would possibly not change the minds of those who did not want to be vaccinated.
 He also opined that the severe COVID-19 wave at that time could not be reined in by a general mandate.
 In April 2022, he welcomed that the push for a general vaccine mandate had been abandoned in the Bundestag parliament, saying that the "main reason" for such a mandate, namely stemming the spread of the virus, could at present not be achieved through vaccination; and that it was "more sensible to limit the vaccine mandate to vulnerable groups".

+In an interview published in November 2023, Mertens said he saw "no real mistakes" in the work of STIKO during the pandemic; criticism directed at the commission had often been "simply wrong".
+Many decisions, however, had to be made speedily and with limited knowledge.